 Salads are just fine with dental braces.
 Just skip the croutons!

-Chocolate is safe to eat with braces.
-Yet, you may want to limit how much chocolate and other sweets you eat during orthodontic treatment.
+Chocolate and certain other candy is safe to eat with braces.
+Yet, you may want to limit how much chocolate and sticky sweets you eat during orthodontic treatment.
 Cavities and gum disease are caused by plaque, an invisible film of bacteria that loves sugar.
 When sugar is left behind, plaque uses it to produce cavity-causing acid.

 Ask Our Orthodontists About Invisalign